|Early Spring Date:||April 25|

 On flying birds, you can see the pattern of stripes on the back as well as the white tips on the three outer tail feathers on each side.

 One of the songs of the Chestnut-sided Warbler is a friendly Pleased-Pleased-Pleased-to MEET-cha.
-The song of the Magnolia Warbler tends to be a shorter version of this, and the Chestnut-sided sometimes sings a shortened song that sound like a Magnolia's.
+One of the songs of the Magnolia Warbler tends to be a shorter version of this, and the Chestnut-sided sometimes sings a shortened song that sound like a Magnolia's.

-The specimen from which the Chestnut-sided was named came from Pennsylvania, but in the scientific species name pensylvanica, the namer misspelled the state — William Penn spelled his name with two N's.
+The specimen from which the Chestnut-sided was named came from Pennsylvania, but Carl Linnaeus misspelled the scientific species name pensylvanica in 1766 — the Penn in Pennsylvania is spelled with two N's.
 John James Audubon had trouble finding Chestnut-sided Warblers.
 In 1812, he wrote: "In the beginning of May 1808, I shot five of these birds, on a very cold morning, near Potts-grove, in the state of Pennsylvania....I have never met a single individual of this species since".

 Origin of Names